Lego in China: Conquering the toy market one block at a time

 • After the pandemic, Lego has started a new digitalization process focused more on improving the e-commerce retail system and the sustainability of its products.

 • The Shanghai CIIE represents an annual opportunity for Lego to show its new products and engage more with its consumers.
-During the 4th and the 5th edition of the Expo, the company also celebrated the Chinese culture and tradition by releasing Chinese-New-Year-themed Lego sets.
+During the 4th and the 5th editions of the Expo, the company also celebrated the Chinese culture and tradition by releasing Chinese-New-Year-themed Lego sets.

 • During the 2021 and 2022 CIIE, Lego signed strategic partnerships with the China Development Research Foundation and with the Shanghai Chenshan Botanical Garden to create a safer play environment for children and introduce them to the concepts of sustainability.